 |Symptoms||A program that you do not recall installing suddenly appeared on your computer.
 A new application is performing computer scans and displays warning messages about 'found issues'.
 Asks for payment to eliminate the supposedly found errors.|

 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

 |Malware Removal (Windows)||

-RocketFixio, PC Win Booster and WisePCDoctor are the names of a couple programs that are categorized as PUAs too.
-Although, there are many other programs of this type.
-It is common that their developers advertise them as tools that supposed to improve computer performance, fix system registry errors, removing unwanted files, programs, etc. Although, quite often they do not operate as they were advertised and are designed only to trick users into paying for their activation/registration.
-Besides, more often than not users download and install such programs unknowingly.
+RocketFixio, PC Win Booster and WisePCDoctor are examples of other programs also categorized as PUAs.
+There are many other programs of this type online.
+Commonly, the developers advertise them as tools that supposedly improve computer performance, fix system registry errors, remove unwanted files, programs, etc.

 How did potentially unwanted applications install on my computer?